nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 > Format: `list` or `l`

 - Using data from the API, after the user has inputted the command, the function will return a list of carparks from the API.
+> **Note:** This produces a very long list with Carpark ID in alphabetical order and result in a long output list in your terminal.
+Do not use if you need to refer to output already printed to the console before this.

 Example of usage: